zer0cache/matic-docs/docs/contribute/polygon-architecture.md

 The staking contracts implement the following features:

-* The ability for anyone to stake MATIC tokens on the staking contracts on the Ethereum mainnet and join the system as a [validator](/docs/validate/glossary#validator).
+* Anyone can stake MATIC tokens on the staking contracts on the Ethereum mainnet and join the system as a [validator](/docs/validate/glossary#validator).
 * Earn staking rewards for validating state transitions on the Polygon Network.
 * Enable penalties/slashing for activities such as double signing, validator downtime, etc.
 * Save [checkpoints](/docs/validate/glossary#checkpoint-transaction) on the Ethereum mainnet.